A screenshot of Impaler's faux ambient

 Background on Ambient Occlusion

 Ambient occlusion, often abbreviated AO, is a graphics technique for self-shadowing.
 It estimates how much ambient light is blocked by nearby geometry and adds a soft shadow to those areas.
 It has a large impact on the visual quality of a scene.
-I wanted this to give the game world a dark and gloomy feel.

 Screenshot of Crysis Crysis (2007) was one of the first games to incorporate AO.
 It still looks good today!